-DISCOVERY: gather data about building energy use and reporting.
+O1 DISCOVERY: gather data about building energy use and reporting.

-Process: To start, the team gathered available data-including utilities, FUSION, fleet inventory, ENERGY STAR® Portfolio Manager, Constellation Energy, and SPUR solar analysis-and conducted a site visit at each campus to meet with facilities staff and assess the overall condition of building envelopes and HVAC systems as well as identify opportunities for energy reduction (ECMs).
+Process: To start, the team gathered available data - including utilities from ENERGY STAR® Portfolio Manager and FUSION - and conducted a site visit at each campus to meet with facilities staff and assess the overall condition of building envelopes and HVAC systems as well as identify opportunities for energy reduction (ECMs).
 The site visits included conversations with facilities teams to review building walkthrough observations and discuss how data is currently being used for decision-making and project prioritization.